giantswarm/gitops-template/docs/add_appcr.md

 Examples of creating apps are available in following locations:

-- An example of a directly configured App (the simplest use case): an [app without configuration](../management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/apps/hello-world/)
+- An example of a directly configured App (the simplest use case - no configuration): an [app without configuration](../management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/apps/hello-world/)
 - An example of a directly configured App (with configuration): an [app that uses a configuration ConfigMap](../management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/apps/nginx-ingress-controller/)
 - An example of an App created from App Template is available in [WC_NAME/apps/nginx-from-template](../management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters/WC_NAME/apps/nginx-from-template/).

 ## Common steps

-Please follow this steps when installing an App directly as well as using App Template.
+Please follow these steps when installing an App directly as well as using App Template.

 ### Export environment variables